learn-co-curriculum/ds-linear-regression-project-axi/README.md

 None
 ```

-Assuming you correctly identified `piece_count` (the number of pieces in the LEGO set) as the most correlated feature, you should have a scatter plot that shows a fairly clear linear relationship between that feature and the target.
-It looks like we are ready to proceed with making our baseline model without any additional transformation.
+Assuming you correctly identified `piece_count` (the number of pieces in the LEGO set) as the most correlated feature, you should have a scatter plot that shows a fairly clear linear relationship betyouen that feature and the target.
+It looks like you are ready to proceed with creating a simple linear regression model.

 # 3. Build a Simple Linear Regression Model

-Now, we'll build a linear regression model using just that feature.
+Now, you'll build a linear regression model using just that feature.

 In the cell below, fit a statsmodels linear regression model to the data and output a summary for the model.